 I. Difficulties in Defining “Religion”

-In the three epigraphs at the beginning of this Article, neither the fictional Mr. Thwackum, the real English Charity Commission, nor the equally real U.S. Supreme Court was attempting to define “religion” for purposes of international human rights law.
+In the three epigraphs at the beginning of this Article, neither the fictional Mr. Thwackum, the real English Charity Commission, nor the equally real U.S. Supreme Court was attempting to define “religion” for purposes of international human rights law.[17]
+The definitions nevertheless exemplify a variety of mistakes that have been made by adjudicators in refugee law as well as others attempting to interpret the meaning of “religion” in human rights law.[18]

 A. The Underlying Methodological Difficulties in Defining “Religion”